Invaluable Archived Documents

 Salient Points of Archived Anti-Corruption Documents

-Following are salient points pertaining to General Hieu's anti-corruption efforts, based on documents at President Ford Library.
+The following are salient points about General Hieu's anti-corruption efforts, based on documents at President Ford Library.

-General Hieu left the position of I Corps Deputy Commander in Danang in the end of January 1972 to assume the position of Special Assistant to the Vice President in charge of Anti-Corruption in Saigon in the beginning of February 1972.
+General Hieu left the position of I Corps Deputy Commander in Danang at the end of January 1972 to assume the position of Special Assistant to the Vice President in charge of Anti-Corruption in Saigon at the beginning of February 1972.